Welcome to The Storied Recipe!

 - Erawan brand is a Thai style of glutinous rice flour.

-- For Esther's Water Radish Kimchi, I've also used Mochiko brand Sweet Rice flour.
+- For Esther's Water Radish Kimchi, I've also used Mochiko Sweet Rice flour.
 Although this is milled from a different variety of glutinous rice, it can also be used in this recipe.
-I found the Mochiko brand on Amazon.

 - Again, I refer you to this excellent post from Runaway Rice that details the differences between brands.

 Actually, no!
-Like all other rices, glutinous rice is naturally gluten-free.
-The name comes from the fact that varieties of glutinous/sweet/sticky rices have a chewy texture when cooked, much like gluten provides in baked goods produced from wheat flours.
+Like all other rice, glutinous rice is naturally gluten-free.
+The name comes from the fact that varieties of glutinous/sweet/sticky kinds of rice have a chewy texture when cooked, much like gluten provides in baked goods produced from wheat flour.

-Nope, there are lots and lots of different sticky/sweet rices.
-Long grain, short grain, purple, and white - in fact, as I mentioned above there are over 6530 different types of glutinous rices across the world!
-Read more in this post in Wikipedia
+Nope, there are lots and lots of different sticky/sweet rice.
+Long grain, short grain, purple, and white - in fact, as I mentioned above there are over 6530 different types of glutinous kinds of rice across the world!
+Read more in this post in Wikipedia.

 Steaming vs. Baking